Federal Electric Bike Rulemaking

 Between April and June 2020, four agencies – the National Park Service, Bureau of Land Management, the Fish and Wildlife Service and the Bureau of Reclamation – also proposed new rules.
 Here you will find links to the final rules and answers to frequently asked questions about what these mean for the American people who wish to ride electric bicycles on our federally managed public lands.

-On October 2, the Department of the Interior released its final rule in its press release and a list of e-bike riding opportunities here.
+On October 2, the Department of the Interior released its final rule in its press release and a list of electric bicycle riding opportunities here.
 The new regulations will also be published in the Federal Register, and ultimately incorporated into the Code of Federal Regulations for each respective agency.
 The individual agency rules are available below:

 - What agencies do these rules apply to?
 The new rules were adopted by four agencies with the Department of the Interior: the Bureau of Land Management, the Bureau of Reclamation, the Fish and Wildlife Service, and the National Park Service.
 They DO NOT apply to the United States Forest Service, which is an agency within the Department of Agriculture (see above).